 Canadian Blood Services continues to work closely with the OTDT community, our national advisory committees, the Canadian Society of Transplantation, and other stakeholders to monitor how the ongoing COVID-19 pandemic affects organ donation and transplantation.
 Because the situation continues to evolve and is unique in each jurisdiction, please contact your donation or transplant program for more information.

 Is it safe to have a transplant during the COVID-19 pandemic?

 A transplant can save a life, but it also weakens the immune system, which makes someone more likely to get sick from viruses.
 All organ donors are being tested for COVID-19, but the virus spreads easily.
 That’s why transplant teams across Canada are determining how best to proceed for the health of their patients.
 Talk to your transplant team if you have more questions.

 Can organs of deceased donors be transplanted if the donor contracted COVID-19 before their death?

-At this time, all organ and tissues from deceased donors with known or highly suspected cases of COVID-19 will not be eligible for transplant.
+At this time, organs and tissues from deceased donors with known or highly suspected cases of COVID-19 will not be eligible for transplant.

 Is the Kidney Paired Donation program still operating?

 The Kidney Paired Donation program has resumed after a temporary pause in response to COVID-19.
-We are working with the living donation and transplant programs across the country to safely match donor and patient pairs to help enable more kidney transplants in Canada.
+The team is working with the living donation and transplant programs across the country to safely match donor and patient pairs to help enable more kidney transplants in Canada.